Grilled Malibu Chicken

 Season both sides of each breast with the BBQ seasoning, cover and refrigerate at least an hour.

-Combine the butter, pineapple juice, mustard, honey, molasses, Worcestershire sauce and chili powder a medium mixing bowl and whisk until smooth, then set aside.
+Combine the butter, pineapple juice, mustard, honey, molasses, coconut aminos, and chili powder a medium mixing bowl and whisk until smooth, then set aside.

 Prepare your grill for two-zone cooking (direct and indirect) at medium-high heat (about 400º).
 Or if that last sentence makes you panic, turn on your grill-pan to medium-high heat.